aroberge/avantpy/docs/source/translations_notes.rst

 .. warning::

-    If, for a given language, you absolutely need different language translations, specific toa region, please file an issue first so that this can be discussed and the impact on the structure of the project can be evaluated.
+    If, for a given language, you absolutely need different language translations, specific to a region, please file an issue first so that this can be discussed and the impact on the rest of the code can be properly evaluated.

+    One of the goals of this project is to provide easier to understand tracebacks than those provided by Python.
+These do not need to be absolutely perfect.

-When it comes time to save the ``.po`` file, use the name ``messages.po`` instead of the name suggested by Poedit (for example ``en.po``) and save it in the ``LC_MESSAGES`` directory of the appropriate language.
+When it comes time to save the ``.po`` file, use a similar structure as that shown above and save it in the ``LC_MESSAGES`` directory of the appropriate language.
 Note that Poedit will automatically save another file with a ``.mo`` extension; this is a "machine object" file that will actually